ProsperiLab/Dynamite/README.md

 ## Description

 DYNAMITE is a depth-first search algorithm that is not restricted to monophyletic clades, allowing for improved sensitivity to the detection of dynamic, minimal evolution chains (MECs) that comprise transmission patterns of interest for public health relevance.
 A more detailed description of the DYNAMITE algorithm and its applications can be found at https://www.biorxiv.org/content/10.1101/2021.01.21.427647v1.
+Since the release of this article, we have added a time component to the algorithm, allowing the user to restrain the inclusion of individuals in clusters based on a specified serial interval.
+This serial interval is defined as the period of time between a primary case-patient (infector) with symptom onset and a secondary case-patient, which has been observed to be 5-6 days for SARS-CoV-2 Rai et al., 2021.
+Direct transmission chains are intuitively represented by individuals separated by both minimal genetic evolution and time difference within this serial interval.

 **This project is still in beta and as such may contain major bugs and we do not guarantee proper results/functionality**